Noah-Huppert/salt-pillar-linter/README.md

         foo.bar.config_file
 ```

-See `salt-pillar-linter -h` for more details usage information.
+See `salt-pillar-linter.py -h` for more details usage information.

 # Setup
 [Pipenv](https://pipenv.readthedocs.io/en/latest/) is used to manage a virtual